Ph.D. ABD, University of Cambridge

-Lewis has spent three decades helping build successful operations- and technology-intensive companies.
-He sits on the Procter & Gamble’s External Board for Supply Innovation and has been a board member of several public and private technologies companies including Axcient, Borland and PC Helps.
+Steve Lewis has spent three decades helping build successful operations- and technology-intensive companies.
+He sits on Procter & Gamble’s External Board for Supply Innovation and has been a board member of several public and private technologies companies, including Axcient, Borland and PC Helps.

 Mehul Rangwala has nearly 20 years of experience in information technology and quantitative and qualitative data analysis.
 Currently, an Information Technology Manager at the Sacramento Regional County Sanitation District, Mehul researches, plans, and provides insights to the executive management on IT strategy and the latest technology trends, while providing leadership in areas of IT investments, cost/benefit analysis, asset management, IT operations, and support.